aoberoi/buddytok/README.md

 3. Use [Composer](https://getcomposer.org/) to install dependencies: `composer install`

-4. Set the document root for your web server (such as Apache, nginx, etc.) to the root directory of this project.
-In the case of Apache, the provided `.htaccess` file handles URL rewriting.
+4. Set the document root for your web server (such as Apache, nginx, etc.) to the `web` directory of this project.
+In the case of Apache, the provided `web\.htaccess` file handles URL rewriting.
    See the [Slim Route URL Rewriting Guide](http://docs.slimframework.com/#Route-URL-Rewriting) for more details.